 Ready to Book?
 We’ve Got the Best 2 Day Inca Trail Tour for You!

-Don’t think further and make the best of this Short Inca Trail tour.
+Don’t think any further and make the best of this Short Inca Trail tour.
 Once you board the train in Ollantaytambo, the beautiful scenery and vegetation will blow your mind.
-Then, get ready to hike the last leg of the Inca Trail through the high jungle and get a glimpse of the Machu Picchu citadel before heading down to Aguas Calientes where you will charge your energy for a second day of exploration at Machu Picchu ruins.
+Then, get ready to hike along the remarkable Inca stone steps of the last leg of the Inca Trail through the high jungle and get a glimpse of the Machu Picchu citadel before heading down to Aguas Calientes.
+Recharge your energy overnight in a comfortable hotel to be ready for the awe-inspiring tour of Machu Picchu itself the next day.